 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
+Internationally renowned, they call Alex 'the sewing machine guru'.
 He has written extensively for trade magazines, radio, television, books and publications worldwide.
 Over the last two decades Alex has been painstakingly building this website to encourage enthusiasts around around the Globe.

 Wanzer Sewing Machines

 Little did his Quaker parents know, when the screams of their newborn child echoed around their little farmhouse near Ithaca, New York on September 3rd 1818, that they had ushered into the world the man who would go on to become the first pioneer of Canadian sewing machines and by 1875, the maker of the finest sewing machine in the world.